CoffeeStraw/PyonFX/docs/tutorials/0-first-steps/01-explore-ass-values.md

 ## Conclusion

-Great job! :tada: You've successfully explored the structure of an ASS file using PyonFX.
+Good job.
+You've successfully explored the structure of an ASS file using PyonFX.
 In this tutorial, you learned how to load and parse an ASS file, inspect its metadata, review style configurations, and examine the segmentation of dialogue into words, syllables, and characters.

 Up next, we'll guide you through writing your first line in a new ASS file.